 Closing thoughts: Selling a house with code violations North Carolina

-While code violations can complicate the process of selling your home, there are viable options available.
-You may choose to address the violations yourself, list the house at a discounted price, or opt for a direct sale to a cash buyer.
-Ultimately, your decision will hinge on your objectives, timeframe, and financial circumstances.
+Although code violations can make selling your home more challenging, several options exist.
+You can fix the violations, sell at a reduced price, or choose a direct sale to a cash buyer.
+Ultimately, your choice depends on your goals, timeline, and financial situation.

 At Freedom Choice Investments we specialize in walking homeowners through this process to determine what route is best.
 We are a full service real estate company with the ability to buy your house as-is or list your house for top dollar.
 We’d love the opportunity to work with you.